-Each Monday we’ll have a new voice and a new topic, kicking off with a post on The Iris and continuing with more conversation throughout the week on a newly launched Getty Twitter (@thegetty) and Facebook (/thegetty), led in weekly rotation by Getty staff.
+Each Monday we’ll have a new voice and a new topic, kicking off with a post on The Iris and continuing with more conversation throughout the week, led in weekly rotation by Getty staff.

 As the voices change, so will the approaches.
 Sometimes we’ll take you behind the scenes with our work, other times we’ll mount a weeklong web exhibition, live-cover a symposium, or stage an online app festival.
 And the topics?
 Anything and everything relating to art, culture, and the Getty’s mission—seen from a creative angle.
 Every week we’ll include video and audio, and as we pick up speed we’ll build in online Q&As and Hangouts, too.
 Your input will help us guide the project as it evolves.